NewbieCoder10/fantasy-football-stats/README.md

 information that the user is entering.
 As it is known so far, there are no bugs within my app.
 I am trying to get the app to where, I can click on the players tab and have players shown.

+* Change the Main Color of the app, via settings.
+* Change the Background-Color of the app, via settings.
+* Change the font-type style of the app.

+* ###Stretch Goals
-* I could possible work on the colors if I decide to change them, although I do like the current color of the app up to this point.
-I could try to update the font possibly if I can figure out what to do within my app.
+* I could possible work on the colors if I decide to change them.

-* I might try to create more things that are more fragments if needed within my project.

-* I would be able to create more within the database, if I could and also had the free API resources to do so.
+* I could possible update the font height when needed/wanted.
+* Changing the app to shift when the landscape of the phone is turned.

 ## Data Model Implementation
 * [Implementation](docs/datamodelimplementation.md)